owg-digital/ireiat/docs/demand/faf.rst

 ======

 We use FAF to source all origin-destination demand for "containerizable" freight.
-The list of excluded commodity codes is detailed in :data:`ireiat.config.NON_CONTAINERIZABLE_COMMODITIES`.
+The list of excluded commodity codes is detailed in :code:`DemandConfig`.

 The FAF dataset is subset by filtering out non-containerizable commodities.
 Once the containerizable demand is isolated, we further divide the data by transportation